Elks Leading the Way

 C. Valentine Bates Memorial Hope Scholarship

-The C. Valentine Bates Memorial HOPE Scholarship targets mainly trade school students who are not in the top 10% of their graduating class but have managed to maintain a minimum 2.5 to a maximum 3.3 /4 un-weighted GPA.
+The scholarship targets students who have a 2.30 - 3.59 unweighted GPA.
 These students have demonstrated leadership through participation in school activities, community service, and citizenship.
 Consideration is given to those students who have shouldered extra responsibility such as working throughout their high school careers to help provide support of siblings or family.

 Van Duren Memorial Scholarship